-“Why don’t you get all of these items together, in one click?”
+“Why don’t you get all of these items together in one click?”

 Sri is clear in pointing out that this is not something they invented.
 They observed that Amazon is using this technology based on machine learning.
 What is unique about this is, (similar to what Algolia does), they are making Amazon level technology available for smaller e-commerce sites and retailers.
 Then, decided to take the concept and implement it for the retailers who are not already using it.
-Retailers are leave at least 10% of possible extra revenue on the table by not using AI bundling technology and Increasingly is there to help them take that 10% back.
+Retailers are left at least 10% of possible extra revenue on the table by not using AI bundling technology, and Increasingly is there to help them take that 10% back.

 Today, they have reached profitability and have a good deal of incoming leads.
-Before doing another round, they’re aiming to grow their sales and technological capacity / capability.
+Before doing another round, they’re aiming to grow their sales and technological capacity/capability.